 Dr. Chabot is our Professor of Sociology and Coordinator of Community Studies.
 Dr. Chabot has taught at HU since 1996 and has directed the Community Studies program since 1998.
 Dr. Chabot attended the University of Hawaii at Manoa, where he earned his Ph.D. in Sociology.

 Dr. Perkner teaches for the Liberal Studies department.
-He has taught at Humphreys since 1998 and has served as Director of the Library and Learning Center since 2001.
+He has taught at Humphreys since 1998.
 He earned his Ph.D. in History from Comenius University in Czechoslovakia.

 Ms. Mottison is our Assistant Professor in Liberal Arts.
 She has taught at Humphreys since 2003 and teaches on our Modesto campus.
 She earned her Master of Science in Education from National University.